-The City Discovery Tour takes your Primary, Secondary or International students to the iconic places of the Melbourne CBD that depict Melbourne Milestones, lanes system, architecture, heritage, culture, businesses and historic personalities.
+The City Discovery Tour takes your Primary, Secondary or International students to the iconic places of the Melbourne CBD that depict Melbourne Milestones, including lanes and arcades, architecture, heritage, culture, street art and historic personalities.
 How has our city and community and our perception of places evolved over time?
 Tours normally start and finish at Federation Square but can be adjusted to other locations.

 EXPERIENCE interactive activities e.g explore buildings, handle artefacts and examine historic images.
 Students meet challenges in a fun way that promotes learning and questioning.